 The story is told of a father who attended church with his little boy.
 The father found fault with everything in the service.
-As they walked home, the man criticized the minister, the sermon, the choir and everything in general.
-The boy who had noticed what his father put in the offering plate said, "Well Dad, what can you expect for a quarter?"
+As they walked home, the man criticized the minister, the sermon, the

 Jesus is giving us, the citizens of the Kingdom of Heaven, a warning about our tendency to be self-righteous.
 That is why Jesus cautions us about making judgments.
 "Judge not, that you be not judged."
 This thought goes hand in hand with what was found in chapter five with loving our enemies (5:44).
 If we love our enemies, we will extend mercy and forgiveness to others because we have been the recipient of such great mercy and forgiveness.